pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 by PyArrow including:

 - Avoiding runtime checking if PyArrow is available to perform PyArrow object inference during constructor or indexing operations
-  - Currently, there are 17 `import_optiona_dependency("pyarrow")` checks throughout the pandas code base
+  - Currently, there are 17 `import_optional_dependency("pyarrow")` checks throughout the pandas code base
 - Avoiding NumPy object data types more by default for analogous types that have native PyArrow support such as string, decimal, binary, and nested types

 ## Drawbacks